The Issue

 Improving Climate Adaptation & Mitigation Opportunities

-The Agriculture & Food Systems Institute is co-leading a project that will help enhance the productivity, resilience, and sustainability of produce supply chains in the U.S.
+The Agriculture & Food Systems Institute co-led a project to enhance the productivity, resilience, and sustainability of produce supply chains in the U.S. and continues to participate in the extension effort to educate extension agents and specialists about its results.

 Our Crop Composition Database is a curated, open resource that provides data on the natural variability of nutrients, anti-nutrients, and secondary metabolites in key crop species.
 These data can be applied to improve overall knowledge of human nutrition, to inform diets that promote the healthy growth of livestock, and improve food security and nutrition modeling.